How To Shop For Vintage When You Can't Try Anything On

 What should I look for in terms of sellers?

 “Try to find sellers who accept returns,” says Nelson.
-“If you are unhappy with the fit or condition of your garment, at least there is the silver lining of contributing to the financial longevity of the struggling USPS.”
 Lake agrees, adding that thrifting on a site that allows you to pay through PayPal is your best bet: “That way you have customer protection.”

 She also suggests steering clear of sellers who aren’t very active.
 “I always check to make sure the person has good reviews and seems consistent with their posting,” she says.
 “I wouldn’t recommend buying a Prada bag from someone who only has that one item listed on their page.”